 The last “resort” may require the help of a plumbing professional.
 You have to ask yourself if you have the time and the knowledge to disassemble your drain and pipes.
 It may cost you more in the long run if you damage any parts during the procedure or create other “add-on” problems.

-Remember to try the easiest solutions first and if you are still unable to unclog your drain, call Dial One Johnson Plumbing, Heating & Air Conditioning for a qualified plumber who will safe you time and peace of mind.
+Remember to try the easiest solutions first and if you are still unable to unclog your drain, call Dial One Johnson Plumbing, Cooling & Heating for a qualified plumber who will safe you time and peace of mind.